Last Updated on March 2, 2022 by

 Below is some information regarding some frequently asked questions about Prozac and some of the characteristics of the drug.

-Ask your doctor if you have more questions about Prozac such as when to take it, if you have concerns about side effects, if you feel your dosage needs to be changed, and whether to consider Prozac withdrawal.
+Ask your doctor if you have more questions about Prozac such as when to take it, if you have concerns about side effects, concern that your dosage needs to be changed, and whether to consider Prozac withdrawal.
 These are important questions requiring qualified medical advice.

 9. Wilson E, Lader M. A review of the management of antidepressant discontinuation symptoms.
 Ther Adv Psychopharmacol.
 2015;5(6):357-368. doi:10.1177/2045125315612334 [cited 2021 Jun 14]